bartnic1/TinyApp/README.md

 - Run the development web server using the `node express_server.js` command.
 - Taking || to be your protocol, local domain, and port number (i.e. || = http://localhost:8080), navigate to ||/urls.
 - New users should register to make an account; an encrypted cookie will maintain access to user settings throughout the session.
-- Once registered, new users will automatically be logged in to the system.
-From there, they should click the link to create a new tinyURL.
+- Once registered, users will automatically be logged in to the system.
+From there, a link allows users to create a new tinyURL.
-- Once the long-form URL is entered and submitted, the user is redirected to an edit and information screen detailing various statistics on the new URL.
+- Once the long-form URL is entered and submitted, users are redirected to an edit and information screen detailing various statistics on their new URL.
 - Upon returning to ||/urls (by clicking the "Back to URL List" or "Update" if any changes are desired) a table will show a list of all URLs generated.
-- Data is stored across multiple sessions, and the user may edit or delete any tinyURL that belongs to them.
+- Data is stored across multiple sessions, and users may edit or delete any tinyURL that belongs to them.

 - To use tinyURL to navigate to the long-form URL, simply enter the tinyURL code into ||/u/:tinyURL, as demonstrated below with code "pi3kpr":